section-engineering-education/engineering-education/content/articles/form-validation-in-vue.js-using-veevalidate/index.md

     alt: form-validation-in-vue.js-using-veevalidate
 ---

-As technology evolves we are posed with challenges of creating modern solutions, it's fundamental to validate your forms in the browser.
+As technology evolves we are posed with challenges of creating modern solutions.
+It's fundamental to validate your forms in the browser.
 This saves on application resources and improves user experience, Vue has its built-in validation but recommends libraries such as `Vee Validate`, tested to work on all browsers.

 In this tutorial, we will discuss and set up form validation using the vee-validate library.